Judge to block Florida abortion ban; Kentucky ban on hold

 And in West Virginia, Gov. Jim Justice said Thursday that he will call a special legislative session to address the abortion law there.
 West Virginia bans abortions after 20 weeks, but the state also has a law dating to the mid-1800s that calls for anyone seeking an abortion to be charged with a felony punishable by up to 10 years in prison.
 The local chapter of the American Civil Liberties Union is challenging it.

-In Kentucky, Thursday's ruling allowed abortions to resume after they ended abruptly last week.
+In Kentucky, clinics were planning to resume abortion services after they were abruptly halted last week.

-Amber Duke, interim executive director of the ACLU of Kentucky, urged women seeking an abortion to call the two clinics in Louisville, noting that one of them, EMW Women's Surgical Center, plans to resume abortion services Friday.
-Duke said some women who scheduled appointments outside Kentucky because of the ban may be able to get the procedure in the state — at least for now.

-The ACLU and Planned Parenthood released a joint statement saying they were glad the “cruel abortion bans” were blocked, adding that since last week’s ruling, “numerous Kentuckians have been forced to carry pregnancies against their will or flee their home state in search of essential care.”

-Kentucky Attorney General Daniel Cameron, a Republican running for governor, said Thursday’s ruling had no basis in the state constitution and he intends to challenge it “to ensure that unborn life is protected in the Commonwealth.”
+Kentucky Attorney General Daniel Cameron, a Republican running for governor, said Thursday’s ruling had no basis in the state constitution.
+He asked the state Court of Appeals to block the lower court's ruling, saying every day that the laws are suspended means “more unborn lives will be lost.”

-In addition to blocking the near-total ban, Kentucky Judge Mitch Perry also blocked a law that attempted to prevent abortions at six weeks of pregnancy.
-That measure was previously halted by a federal court.
-Abortion clinics said in their lawsuit that women were being “forced to remain pregnant against their will” in violation of the state’s constitution.

-Kentucky's measure contains a narrow exception allowing a physician to perform a procedure necessary to prevent the death or permanent injury of a pregnant woman.
-Kentucky Gov. Andy Beshear, a Democrat, denounced the state’s trigger law as “extremist,” noting it lacks exceptions for rape and incest.

 In a statement, DeSantis said the Florida Supreme Court previously misinterpreted Florida’s right to privacy “because the Florida Constitution does not include – and has never included – a right to kill an innocent unborn child.”